timothystotts/fpga-serial-acl-tester-1/README.md

 The design is broken into three groupings.

 The folder ACL-Tester-Design-AXI contains a Xilinx Vivado IP Integrator plus Xilinx SDK design.
-A microblaze soft CPU is instantiated to talk with board components, an acceleromter peripheral, and a 16x2 character LCD peripheral.
-A Xilinx SDK project contains a very small FreeRTOS program in C, plus drivers for the peripherals, a real-time task to poll the accelerometer, and two real-time tasks to display data.
+A microblaze soft CPU is instantiated to talk with board components, an accelerometer peripheral, and a 16x2 character LCD peripheral.
+A Xilinx SDK project contains a very small FreeRTOS program in C; drivers for the peripherals, a real-time task to poll the accelerometer, and two real-time tasks to display data.

 The folder ACL-Tester-Design-Single-Clock-Verilog contains a Xilinx Vivado project with sources